 Growing weed in coco coir is a great way to to produce high quality marijuana for new and experienced growers alike.
-In this coco coir grow guide we’ll teach you everything you need to know to grow weed in coco, including a list of materials you’ll need, nutrients, and a how-to guide for growing marijuana plants in coco that will yield very impressive results every time.
+In this coco coir grow guide we’ll teach you everything you need to know about growing in coco, including a list of materials you’ll need to get started, nutrients, and a how-to guide for growing marijuana plants that will yield very impressive results every time.

 Materials needed to grow weed in coco coir

 If you’re starting out and looking to grow weed plants in coco you’ll need to purchase the following materials.
 This list includes the coco coir medium and containers, amendments to improve aeration and drainage, and supplemental materials used in the growing process.
 This is the bare minimum to get you started:

 - Quality coco coir medium (premixed bags are simplest, coco bricks are more economical)